starlocke/drupal-mailmime/README.txt

    [9]Mail Mime started out as part of [10]HTML Mail.
 I separated into its own module for two reasons:
-    1. The separation helped clarify in my own mind which parts of the mail-sending process required MIME and which did not.
+    1. The separation helped clarify in my own mind which parts of the mail-sending process require MIME and which do not.
 The resulting code is simpler and easier to maintain.
     2. It is possible that another mail-sending or mail-reading module may find the [11]Mail Mime library useful.